We live in a connected world of digital information and immense data where access is about to expand yet further with the advance of 5G networks.

 The Information Professional

-The information professional in an organisation is the master of that organisation’s data.
-Collections of data from a wide variety of sources are managed and stored to support the building of new knowledge, advancing ideas and providing data to support those directing the organisation.
+The information professional in an organization is the master of that organization’s data.
+Collections of data from a wide variety of sources are managed and stored to support the building of new knowledge, advancing ideas and providing data to support those directing the organization.

-This data sits on a superhighway of information built by you in a variety of ways, in files, databases, communication links, web sites etc. Using the knowledge, records and archives of your organisation you organise and sift it, arranging access to help your users find information, signposting data sources and providing data to service their enquiries every day.
+This data sits on a superhighway of information built by you in a variety of ways, in files, databases, communication links, web sites etc. Using the knowledge, records and archives of your organization you organize and sift it, arranging access to help your patrons find information, signposting data sources and providing data to service their enquiries every day.

 There is hardly a day or an hour that goes by when we as individuals are not seeking an answer to a question.
 Every individual now knows how to perform online searches that helps them live their life: the best deal on a new mobile, the weather forecast for the weekend ahead or just to learn if it was indeed possible to fly a helicopter on Mars!

 In the “old days” a patron came into the library and presented themselves at the enquiry desk.
 Now that individual arrives at their screen on an electronic device, to make an enquiry via the corporate information search portal.
 Looking for help and guidance, just the same: the latest published report, to request a book or to access and download a digital document safely stored in your database online.

 The Super Digital Highway to Information

 These new scenarios demand information management solutions where simplicity is essential.
 A search portal accessible on any type of device, with a clean, uncluttered search box from where a search term or phrase can be entered.
 We refer to search as ‘Google like’ because that’s what we have all become accustomed to, but in a corporate organisation pinpoint accuracy to the right data is called for.
 It’s much more demanding that a general search with Google delivering up what its latest algorithm thinks you want to know.